Kingston Parks & Recreation

 Procedure for Field Closing:

-• If a Coach decides to close a field due to the above mentioned reasons, that Coach must alert their KYSO representative, the KYSO President, or the Recreation Commissioner designee for overseeing the Opachinski and Reed field operations.
+• If a Coach decides to close a field due to the above-mentioned reasons, that Coach must alert their KYSO representative, the KYSO President, or the Recreation Commissioner designee for overseeing the Opachinski and Reed field operations.

-• If the KYSO President closed a field due to the above mentioned reasons, they will alert ALL KYSO leagues/teams/coaches, and the Recreation Commissioner designee for overseeing the Opachinski and Reed field operations.
+• If the KYSO President closed a field due to the above-mentioned reasons, they will alert ALL KYSO leagues/teams/coaches, and the Recreation Commissioner designee for overseeing the Opachinski and Reed field operations.

 • If the Recreation Commissioner designee for overseeing the Opachinski and Reed field operations closes the fields for any reason, they will alert the KYSO President, and all KYSO Representatives and Organization Presidents.
 Each KYSO organization must alert their own coaches/leagues/teams.